Pool Heater Cost Breakdown

 The Outside Weather

-People generally spend more during the winter months to heat their pools.
-If you live somewhere cool year-round, you may also have to spend in the summer, though your energy bill will be much lower.
+When it is 100 degrees outside, there is obviously no reason to turn your pool heater on.
+So, most pool owners spend more money during the winter months to heat their pools.
+If you live somewhere cool year-round, you may also have to use your pool heater in the summer, though you will definitely spend less than in the fall or winter.

 The Size of Your Pool

-It probably comes as no surprise that your pool’s size is a key consideration when it comes to heating efficiency.
+It probably comes as no surprise that your pool’s size is a key consideration for heating efficiency.
 A small or weak heater will take much longer to heat a large pool than a high-capacity heater.

 A general rule of thumb is to increase your pool heater size by 50,000 British thermal units (BTU) for every 5,000 to 10,000 gallons of water your pool holds.
 If you live in a cold climate, you may need to increase that to 100,000 BTU.